Traditional Customs and Costumes in Laos: Festivals, Attire, and Religious Beliefs

 Are traditional clothes still worn in Laos?

-Yes, especially during festivals, religious ceremonies, or at school for some official uniforms.
+Yes, especially during festivals, religious ceremonies, and for certain official uniforms in schools.

 Is Buddhism practiced everywhere?

-Mainly yes, but in mountainous areas, animism and ancestral beliefs remain very strong.
+Mainly yes, but in mountainous regions, animism and ancestral beliefs remain very strong.

 Can tourists attend a baci ceremony?

-Yes, some homestays or traditional villages offer a respectful introduction to this ceremony.
+Yes.
+Some homestays and traditional villages offer a respectful introduction to this ceremony.

 What traditional souvenirs can one buy in Laos?